 Bainbridge Bunting, in the Appendix to his Houses of Boston’s Back Bay, does not indicate an architect for 252-260 Beacon.
 However, in the introduction to the Appendix, he notes that “subsequent to the second printing of this book in 1968 the attributions to important architects of several early Back Bay houses have been brought to my attention by friends.”
 Among these, Bunting indicates that, “from a sifting of mountainous drawings and office correspondence now in the possession of the Boston Public Library, Wheaton Holden has been able to identify that 254-260 Beacon were designed by Peabody and Stearns.

-By 1876, 258 Beacon was the home of Richard Warren and his wife, Susan Billings (Gore) Warren.
-He had been an attorney in New York City, where they had lived on West 21st Street at the time of the 1870 US Census.
-They continued to live at 258 Beacon until his death in April of 1877, after which his widow moved to 74 Marlborough.
+By 1874, 258 Beacon had been leased from Maria Frothingham by Richard Warren and his wife, Susan Billings (Gore) Warren.
+He had been an attorney and assignee in bankruptcy in New York City, where they had lived on West 21st Street in 1872.
+They continued to live at 258 Beacon until his death in April of 1875, after which his widow moved to 74 Marlborough.

-By 1878, 258 Beacon was the home of Samuel Frothingham’s widow, Maria Louisa (Whitredge) Frothingham.
-She continued to live there in 1880, joined by her unmarried children, Frederick (a dry goods merchant), Julia, and Eliza (Lillie) Frothingham.
+By the 1876-1877 winter season, 258 Beacon had become the home of Maria Louisa Frothingham and her unmarried children: Frederick Gray Frothingham (a dry goods merchant), Julia Whitredge Frothingham, and Eliza (Lillie) Frothingham.